 At the time I had a pen-pal in Japan, and I felt somehow closer to her there.
 In reality I was on the south side of Des Moines, Iowa, but I felt like I was getting a little touch into her world.

-As I grew older, I had other pen pals, like my Iranian pen pal.
+As I grew older, I had other pen pals, like my Iranian pen pal who I corresponded with for many years.
 When I moved to Los Angeles, I sought out Persian Square to put my hands on packages of rice printed in Farsi.

 I trekked across Little Tokyo and Chinatown, hit up the British imports store for tea, and bought bags of dried peppers in Mexican markets.

 I paid regular visits to India Sweets & Spices to wander the rows full of amchoor, asafetida, and anise, and debated how many metal tiffins I could justify owning.